Institute of Historical Research: Integrated bodies

 The IHR formerly housed a third research centre, the Centre for Contemporary British History.
 In August 2010, however, this transferred to King's College London, where it is now known as the Institute of Contemporary British History.

+Collections

+The IHR Wohl Library holds extensive collections relating to London history and cartography in addition to the Institute's own archives.

+The Institute of Education, University College London holds the records of the History in Education Project, which ran from 2009 - 2011 and looked at the development of the teaching of history in English state schools from 1900 to the present.